microsoft/generative-ai-for-beginners/07-building-chat-applications/README.md

 Imagine a chat application that understands your company's jargon and anticipates the specific queries its user base commonly has.
 There are a couple of approaches worth mentioning:

 - **Leveraging DSL models**.
 DSL stands for domain specific language.
 You can leverage a so called DSL model trained on a specific domain to understand it's concepts and scenarios.
 - **Apply fine-tuning**.
-Fine-tuning is the process to further train your model with specific data.
+Fine-tuning is the process of further training your model with specific data.

 ## Customization: Using a DSL